-Ground venison burger mixed with fresh pork sausage, two different kinds of cheeses, and hash browns and then baked until golden perfection.
+Hash Brown Balls are ground venison burger mixed with fresh pork sausage, two different kinds of cheeses, and hash browns and then baked until golden perfection.

 These are the moistest or juiciest meatballs you’ll ever eat.
 I’ll tell you a little secret as to why they are so juicy–It’s the taters and cheese!
 The taters have liquid and provide extra water and the two kinds of cheese add fat.
 I hate to say this but added fat always means juicier.
 So there you have it.
-That’s top secret though, so don’t tell anyone.
+That’s top-secret though, so don’t tell anyone.

 Please watch and share our video…